What to Read to Become Smarter

 Granted, many non-fiction books are incredibly powerful.
 Facts are the foundation of knowledge, after all.
 But too many of them fall prey to the consistent problem of stating the same concept in different words time and time again.
 This is especially true of the self-help genre, whose books (the vast majority of the time) can often be summed up into a single sentence: “work harder and you’re more likely to succeed at what you do”.
 Not exactly rocket science.

-So what do you read to become smarter?
+So the question remains: what to read to become smarter?

 Against popular opinion, I don’t think most people need to read more fact-based non-fiction books.
 To the contrary, I actually believe that most people would benefit by reducing the amount of non-fiction they read, and increasing the amount they consume of another, less commonly spoken-of literary genre — fiction.